umbertocicciaa/aws-mlops/README.md

 4. **Frontend**
    - The [frontend](frontend/README.md) is built with Streamlit, allowing users to interact visually with the model and make predictions.

 ---

-## Getting Started

-1. **Infrastructure Deployment**
-   - All AWS resources are provisioned using Terraform modules in the `iac/` directory.
-   - Configure your AWS credentials and run `terraform init && terraform apply` in the `iac/` folder.

-2. **Data Upload**
-   - Upload raw California Housing data to the designated S3 data bucket.
-   - This triggers the ETL pipeline automatically.

-3. **Model Training and Deployment**
-   - Once preprocessing is complete, the pipeline triggers SageMaker for training and deployment.
-   - The trained model is registered and deployed as an endpoint.

-4. **API and Frontend**
-   - Use the provided API to make predictions.
-   - Launch the Streamlit frontend for visual interaction.

----